ksaver/fakesudo/README.md

 # fakesudo

-Intercept sudo password and save it to clear text file on $HOME.
+Intercept sudo password and save it to clear text file in $HOME.